tabatahg/Ommatidium/README.md

 SQL to server/api to frontend.

-# May need to think about other online databases
+* May need to think about other online databases

-# First iteration:
+# First iteration (completed):

 * Create SQL table with simple values: calories, proteins, carbohydrates, and fats
 * Import Pandas and setup CSV into dictionary variable for SQL